Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

 > It is impossible to sharpen a pencil with a blunt axe.
 It is equally vain to try to do it with **ten** blunt axes instead.

-(To add only that the sharpest axes in clumsy hands may have already destroyed a pencil beyond repair.)
+(To add only that the sharpest axes in clumsy hands may have already destroyed pencils beyond repair.)

 ## Bitter words